 You can also connect the voltage regulator at this point.
 A voltage regulator is only needed when you are using ESCs that don’t have a BEC in them.
 I’m using ESCs that don’t have a BEC so I will need to use an external BEC or voltage regulator.
-My frame comes with an integrated Power Distribution Board (PDB) which has holes where you can solder the voltage regulator to.
-Yours may not.
+My frame comes with an integrated Power Distribution Board (PDB) which has holes where you can solder the voltage regulator into using pins or wires.
+Your's may not.
 If it doesn’t, you can simply connect the VIN and GND to one of the spare positive/negative pads on your power distribution board.
 I’ll show you how I connected mine to the PDB.

-The Pololu 5V step down or buck regulator is pretty common and is very straight forward.
+The Pololu 5V step down or 'buck' regulator is pretty common and is very straightforward.
 The Pololu comes with a pin header that has 4 pins.
 We only need three pins so break one off so that you have 3 pins.
-Solder the pin header into the VOUT, GND and VIN.
-Once soldered you need to bridge the SHDN pin to the VIN pin.
+Solder the pin header into the VOUT (voltage out), GND (ground )and VIN (voltage in).
+Once soldered you need to bridge the SHDN (shutdown) pin to the VIN pin.
 This makes the output current 600mA.
 If it wasn’t bridged then the output current will only be 20mA which isn’t enough to power the electronics.
 I did it by soldering a pin taken from a pin header to bridge the two.
 A simpler method is to bridge them with just solder.
 Once bridged, connect the VIN and GND to any spare +/- pads on the PDB.
 The VOUT and GND connect to any power pins on the flight controller.
 Once it is connected to the flight controller, you can then power your other electronics off of it such as the LEDs and the receiver.

 Step 7: Soldering the XT60 Connector Together